Conartisttt/PWA-Text-Editor/README.md

 [Credits](#credits)

 ## Description

-This application is meant to be the back end for a social network web application where users can share their thoughts, react to friends' thoughts, and create a friend list.
+This is a text editor that allows users to create notes or code snippets so that they can be reliably retrieved for later use.
+It is a single-page application that meets the PWA criteria.
+It features a number of data-persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
+It can be used with or without an internet connection.

-You can a walkthrough for this application [here](https://drive.google.com/file/d/1Idmrbq83UIlsUOvAxT_Nnk_Gt-ZgV1qJ/view)
+This application is deployed using Render [here](insert link to deployed application)

 ## Technologies Used

-* Node.js
+- Webpack for bundling
-* Express.js for routing
+- Service Worker for use offline
-* MongoDB database
+- IndexedDB for database storage
-* Mongoose ORM
+- Mongoose ORM

 ## Usage

-* When you enter the command to invoke the application, ``` node index.js ```, the server is started and the Mongoose models are synced to the MongoDB database
+- When you enter the command to invoke the application, `node index.js`, the server is started and the Mongoose models are synced to the MongoDB database

-* When you open API GET routes in Insomnia for users and thoughts, the data for each of these routes is displayed in a formatted JSON
+- When you open API GET routes in Insomnia for users and thoughts, the data for each of these routes is displayed in a formatted JSON

-* When you test API POST, PUT, and DELETE routes in Insomnia, you are able to successfully create, update, and delete users and thoughts in the database
+- When you test API POST, PUT, and DELETE routes in Insomnia, you are able to successfully create, update, and delete users and thoughts in the database

-* When you test API POST and DELETE routes in Insomnia, you are able to successfully create and delete reactions to thoughts and add and remove friends to a user's friend list
+- When you test API POST and DELETE routes in Insomnia, you are able to successfully create and delete reactions to thoughts and add and remove friends to a user's friend list

 ## Credits

-* Application written by Conner Martin aka Conartisttt
+- Application written by Conner Martin aka Conartisttt